alanb128/librosa-aarch64/README.md

     privileged: true
 ```

-Alternatively, you may want to extend the base image within your own Doackerfile:
+Alternatively, you may want to extend the base image within your own Dockerfile:
 ```dockerfile
 FROM balenablocks/librosa:latest